NotSoKal/PNGTuberMagic/README.md

 reloading the page might be necessary.

 ## Bugs?
 Oh there will be bugs.
 If you find a bug feel free to open an issue detailing it and if you have a fix ready to go, feel free to open a pull request.
+Beware, the code is messy.

+## Features?
+While I can't guarantee that I will be continuing developing this much further, you never know!
+Open a feature request with what you wish to see and
+I'll try to get to it!
+Alternatively, you can just code the feature and submit a pull request, or open a pull request on any open feature requests.